-Standard Bank Group is the largest African banking group by assets, with a market cap of approximately R310 billion (USD23 billion), , offering a range of banking and related financial services across sub-Saharan Africa.
+A. Standard Bank Group is the largest African banking group by assets, with a market cap of approximately R289 billion (USD20 billion), offering a range of banking and related financial services across sub-Saharan Africa.

 Our presence in and connection with, global financial centres enables us to facilitate investment and development flows in Africa, and access to international capital to facilitate growth, diversification and development in Africa.
 We also have a strategic partnership with the largest bank in the world, Industrial and Commercial Bank of China (ICBC), who is a 20% shareholder in the group.

-The long-term foreign currency ratings for The Standard Bank of South Africa, the single largest operating entity within the Standard Bank Group, are: Fitch Ratings BB+ (stable) and Moody’s Baa3 (Stable).
+The long-term foreign currency ratings for The Standard Bank of South Africa, the single largest operating entity within the Standard Bank Group, are: Fitch Ratings BB+ (stable) and Moody’s Baa3 (Rating under review).
 Click here to read more on credit ratings.
 The group has been listed on the JSE since 1970, with share code SBK, and the Namibian Stock Exchange, share code SNB.